ElricXin/WentianXin.github.io/_pages/about.md

 # About

-**Wentian Xin (辛文天)** is working as a postdoctoral teacher at Dalian Maritime University, Dalian, China.
+**Wentian Xin (辛文天)** is working as a postdoctoral lecturer at Dalian Maritime University, Dalian, China.

 He has published papers in international conferences and journals, such as TMM, TIM, ACMMM, ICME, Neurocomputing, etc.